Getting Started

 Long-running business workflows can be modeled in NServiceBus using sagas.
 A saga is a C# class that handles a number of different messages over time, persisting its state between each step in the workflow.
 NServiceBus makes sure that each saga instance only processes a single message at a time, keeping its internal state consistent.
 The NServiceBus saga tutorials provide more details.

 Message handlers and sagas can be tested in isolation.
 Simulating an incoming message is as simple as creating a new C# message object and passing it to the appropriate handler or saga.
-The framework includes a suite of testing tools that capture the behavior of message handlers and sagas under test, allowing assertions to be made about them.
+The framework includes a suite of testing tools that capture the behavior of message handlers and sagas under test, allowing assertions to be made.

 Flexible